-At present I’m experiencing the highs and lows of a writer with his debut novel publishing in the near future.
+At present I’m experiencing the highs and lows of a writer with his debut novel just out in the world.
 I’m doing this in Kingston, New York, where I now live after a decade in NYC.
 (It’s great.
 Fewer Seamless options, but you can afford a house.)

 In the past I’ve worked in marketing, advertising, and online editorial at BOMB Magazine, The Penguin Press, Farrar, Straus and Giroux, and briefly at one of those ambitious publishing startups that’s since gone bust.
 I earned my undergraduate degree at the University of Puget Sound.
 (No MFA.
 Was that a mistake?)
 Recently I’ve received fellowships from the Vermont Studio Center and the Millay Colony for the Arts.